Survey Questions

 It is also helpful to have an “other” category in case none of the choices are satisfactory for the person answering the question.

-Example: What is your favorite color?
+Example: What's your favorite color?

 Red, blue, green, yellow, purple, black, brown, orange, other